ISIL (Da’esh), Al- Qaida, the Taliban and associated individuals, groups, undertakings and entities

 New Zealand also designates non-UN listed entities in support of UNSC resolution 1373, using the provisions of the TSA.
 More information on terrorist entities designated unilaterally by New Zealand can be found here (external link).

-United Nations Sanctions (Al-Qaida and Taliban) Regulations 2007
+United Nations Sanctions (ISIL (Da'esh), Al-Qaida, and Taliban) Regulations 2007

 New Zealand's sanctions regulations came into force on 19 November 2007.
 You can find the full text of the regulations here (external link).
 These regulations apply to all persons inside New Zealand and to New Zealand citizens outside New Zealand.